 1. Consumers agree that customer service is much more important than price

 Forbes Magazine published a report that states that 86% of customers will pay more for a better customer experience.
-While it is important to market your goods and services at competitive prices, cutting costs to sacrifice customer care will hurt your business in the long run.
-Investing in strategies to improve your customers’ experience will only improve your reputation, and ultimately increase your revenue.
+Essentially, cutting costs to sacrifice customer care will hurt your business in the long run.
+Investing in strategies to improve your customers’ experience will only improve your reputation, and ultimately, your sales.

 2. It costs way more to attract a new customer to your business than it costs to retain an existing customer

-On average, it costs 5x more to engage new clients than it does to maintain established customer relationships.
-In this instance, the logic speaks for itself.
+On average, it costs 5x more to find new clients than it does to maintain existing relationships.
 Why risk losing a customer when it costs so much to grab their interest in the first place?
 Consider how your business allocates its spending.
-How much is spent on advertising?
-How much is spent on customer care?
 It is important to keep the above statistic in mind in order to maximize your working capital, and reduce unnecessary spending.

-Also, remember that every great business has certain customers that love the business so much that they will happily tell other people to use it; this engages new customers that don't need to be sold on your system and are willing to pay full-price immediately.
-It is important to keep these brand evangelists on your side.
+Also, remember that every great business has certain customers that love the business so much that they will happily broadcast their feedback; this engages new customers that don't need to be sold on your business.

 3. Word of mouth is the most powerful ally you have on your side - or it can be your worst nightmare